5151 Côte-Ste-Catherine, Montreal | T 514.345.2627

 The next Jacob Isaac Segal Awards will be awarded in 2024

-1. Best Quebec Book on a Jewish Theme, with a prize of $5,000
+1. Best Quebec book on a Jewish Theme, with a prize of $5,000

-2. Dr. Hirsh and Dvora Rosenfeld Award for Yiddish Literature ($1,000)
+2. The Dr. Hirsh and Dvora Rosenfeld Award for Yiddish Literature, with a prize of $1,000

 BEST QUEBEC BOOK ON A JEWISH THEME